Code of Conduct

 Unexpected behavior

-We expect students to display behaviours that bring credit to themselves, others and the school.
+We expect students to display behaviours that bring credit to themselves, others, and the school.
 Behavior that disrupts the learning opportunities of others, causes mental, physical and/or emotional harm to others, or demonstrates disrespect is not acceptable.

 Behaviors we will address with consequences or restitution include:

-• discriminating behavior or speech based on race, colour, ancestry, place of origin, religion, marital status, family status, physical or mental disability, sex, sexual orientation or age, or gender identity and expression bullying, cyber bullying, harassment or intimidation including friendship/social bullying (i.e. talking behind someone’s back, excluding others)
+• discriminating behavior or speech based on race, colour, ancestry, place of origin, religion, marital status, family status, physical or mental disability, sex, sexual orientation or age, or gender identity and expression bullying, cyber bullying, harassment or intimidation including friendship/social bullying (i.e. talking behind someone’s back, excluding others) being a bystander to bullying (i.e. not reporting an incident, cheering or laughing at incident)

 • actions that compromise safety